uccser/cs-field-guide/text/coding_compression/coding_compression_en.md

 Imagining that you and your friend are both computers, by doing this you have shown that images using these systems of representations can be compressed on one computer, and decompressed on another.
 It is very important for compression algorithms to have this property in order to be useful.
 It wouldn’t be very good if a friend gave you a song they’d compressed on their computer, but then your computer was unable to make sense of the representation the compressed song was using!

-.. container:: extra-for-experts
+{extra-for-experts}

 **Extra for Experts**

 What is the image with the best compression (i.e. an image that has a size that is a very small percentage of the original) that you can come up with?
 This is the best case performance for this compression algorithm.

 What about the worst compression?
 Can you find an image that actually has a *larger* compressed representation?
 (Don’t forget the commas in the version we used!)
 This is the worst case performance for this compression algorithm.

+{extra-for-experts end}

 In fact, any *lossless* compression algorithm will have cases where the compressed version of the file is larger than the uncompressed version!
 Computer scientists have even proven this to be the case, meaning it is impossible for anybody to ever come up with a lossless compression algorithm that makes *all* possible files smaller.
 In most cases this isn’t an issue though, as a good lossless compression algorithm will tend to give the best compression on common patterns of data, and the worst compression on ones that are highly unlikley to occur.